cyanheads/model-context-protocol-resources/guides/mcp-client-development-guide.md

 *   **Inspect Messages:** Carefully examine the JSON-RPC messages exchanged between the client and server.
 Look for invalid formats, missing fields, or incorrect values.
 Use a network monitoring tool (e.g., Wireshark, tcpdump) to inspect raw messages if necessary.
 *   **Test with Simple Cases:** Start with basic scenarios (e.g., listing tools, calling a simple tool) before moving on to more complex interactions.
 *   **Check for Errors:** Pay close attention to error messages and codes.
 They often provide valuable clues about the nature of the problem.

-### 7.3.
-Next Steps

-*   **Explore Example Servers:** The MCP documentation provides links to various example servers (e.g., filesystem, Git, Slack) that you can use for testing and inspiration.
-*   **Use Production-Ready Servers:** Integrate with official MCP servers for popular services like GitHub, Docker, and more.
-*   **Contribute to MCP:** Engage with the MCP community through GitHub Discussions.
-Share your experiences, ask questions, propose improvements, and contribute to the protocol's development.

 ## Conclusion